 As a registered dietitian (RD), you help patients manage and prevent nutrition-related diseases and deficiencies.
 Running a private practice, however, exposes you to huge risks.
 Insurance protects your business against escalating legal costs from injuries and common accidents.
 Some policies, such as workers' comp, are required by law.

 These insurance policies cover the most common risks faced by dietitians.

 A general liability insurance policy covers basic third-party risks, such as a patient who trips and suffers an injury in a dietitian's office.
 It's often required for commercial leases.

-A business owner's policy bundles commercial property and general liability insurance under one plan.
-A BOP can be a cost-effective commercial insurance policy for nutritionists.
+A BOP bundles commercial property insurance and general liability coverage under one plan.
+It's often the most cost-effective commercial insurance policy for a dietitian.

-This policy helps nutritionists survive data breaches and cyberattacks by paying for recovery expenses and more.
+This policy helps dietitians survive data breaches and cyberattacks by paying for a response and recovery.
 It can be added to a BOP or general liability policy for savings.

 It's easy to get dietitian or nutritionist business insurance if you have your company information on hand.
 Our application will ask for basic facts about your business, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps: